-The OTL has pulled together resources, ideas, and best practices about some of the most common teaching topics and methods.
+The OTL has gathered resources, ideas, and best practices about some of the most common teaching topics and methods.
 If you would like further information or do not find your questions answered here, please contact us.

 - Writing learning outcomes